SedemGarr/6-Me-Ludo-android/README.md

 For the next major release I plan to

-- Implement deep linking
 - Implement push notifications
 - MASSIVELY refactor the entire code base

 After that, I want to

-- Implement more complex AI logic
+- Implement more complex AI decision logic
 - Explore spotify API integration for music streaming during gameplay (controlled by host)

 ## Feedback